jcnimble/clicky-mario/README.md

 ## Overview

 This is a memory game with React.
-This assignment breaks the application's UI into components, manage component state, and respond to user events.
+This assignment breaks the application's UI into components, manages component state, and respond to user events.

   * The application renders different Nintendo Character images to the screen.
 Each image listens for click events.